Federal Recruiting: Is It Working?

 In recent years, many federal agencies are making investments in their recruitment brand to make their employment environments and jobs more appealing.
 And, more are using recruitment advertising firms to increase exposure with digital media and social media initiatives – particularly for reaching the Millennial audience.

-4 tips for more effective federal recruiting
+4 tips for more effective federal recruiting and hiring

 While a variety of changes taking place over recent years are beginning to chisel away at the problems, perhaps the greatest opportunities reside in strategic advancements that have been happening in the private sector.